GabeStah/dgraph-reddit/hugo/content/_index.md

     Since `DgraphAdapter.alterSchema()` returns a `Promise` we can use the [`Promise.all()`](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Promise/all) method and pass it a collection of promises.
 This ensures that the `db:schema:alter` task only completes after the database has been updated using both schema sets.

-4. Now drop existing data and then update the schema with the `db:schema:alter` command.
+4. Now drop the existing data and then update the schema with the `db:schema:alter` command.

     ```bash
     gulp db:drop